-- c.
-Certified Co-Occurring Disorder Professional or Certified Alcohol and Drug Counselor. - 6.
-Psychoeducational components of treatment shall address both disorders, and effects of each. - 7.
-A psychiatrist shall be available on-site or through consultation. - 8.
-Prior to medication being prescribed, programs are required to: - a.
-Check the DOH Prescription Drug Monitoring Program 216-RICR-20-20-3 in accordance with the provisions of R.I.
-Gen. Laws § 21-28-3.32 and obtain a toxicology screen; and - A pregnancy test must be given to all women of childbearing age and the effects of alcohol, psychiatric medications and recreational drugs on pregnancy and parenting shall be addressed. - 9.
-Medication management and toxicology screenings shall be integrated into the person-centered plan unless otherwise indicated. - 10.
-Interventions, goals, and objectives to treat both disorders shall be included in the person's individualized person-centered plan. - 11.
-All interventions shall be consistent with and determined by the individual's stage of change and recovery from each disorder. - 12.
-Group treatment shall be gender specific and designed to address both mental health and substance use issues. - 13.
-Outreach and engagement activities shall be provided to family and significant others to promote understanding, involvement and support of the individual's treatment and recovery.
+- 6. Psychoeducational components of treatment shall address both disorders, and effects of each. - A psychiatrist, or Advanced Practice Registered Nurse as defined in section 1.3.1.A.3 above, shall be available on-site or through consultation. - 8.
+Prior to medication being prescribed, programs are required to check the DOH Prescription Drug Monitoring Program, 216-RICR-20-20-3, in accordance with the provisions of R.I.
+Gen. Laws § 21-28-3.32 and obtain a toxicology screen. - 9.
+Medication management and toxicology screenings shall be integrated into the person-centered plan unless otherwise indicated. - Interventions, goals, and objectives to treat both disorders shall be included in the person's individualized person-centered plan. - All interventions shall be consistent with and determined by the individual's stage of change and recovery from each disorder. - 12.
+Group treatment shall be gender specific and designed to address both mental health and substance use issues. - Outreach and engagement activities shall be provided to family and significant others to promote understanding, involvement and support of the individual's treatment and recovery.